Our Guide Training Staff – A Rich Resource

 Pat Tabor has a B.S., and MBA and was an executive in the corporate world for over 25 years before creating a group of outdoor recreation companies.
 Often described as a “new generation” outfitter, Pat has brought ingenuity and business savvy to the industry.
 The end result, Pat owns the largest horseback based outfit in the state of Montana.
 Pat has hunted all over the world and has a passion to serve clients with the best equipment, stock and personnel.
 Pat has taught at community colleges and universities and has designed curriculum for specialty workshops on a variety of different topics.
 Pat is a Wilderness EMT and is a Fellow in the Wilderness Medical Society.
-He is the current President of the Professional Wilderness Outfitters Association, and President-Elect of the Montana Outfitters and Guides Association, and is serving on the Montana Board of Outfitters as appointed by the Governor.
+He is the Past President of the Professional Wilderness Outfitters Association, current President of the Montana Outfitters and Guides Association, and is serving on the Montana Board of Outfitters as appointed by the Governor.

 Patrick Tabor II

 Role & Areas of Expertise: School Manager, Lead Program Instructor, Wrangler School, Packer’s School, Fishing & Riding instructor